fordpic/code-everyday/log.md

 Today's Progress: Studied more for the AWS Cloud Practioner Exam.

 Thoughts: Today I just spent a few hours studying for the Cloud Practitioner cert, as I will be taking that exam in a week's time.
 I feel a bit strange today, as tomorrow we present our final capstone projects & wrap up our coding bootcamp - and what a journey it was!
 More on that tomorrow :)

+Day 20: April 26, 2021

+Today's Progress: Presented capstone project, watched others present their projects, wrapped up the bootcamp.

+Thoughts: What a bittersweet day.
+We all knew the day was coming, I could see it barreling through the tunnel towards me these past few weeks - but that doesn't make it any easier.
+Wow, what to say.. this bootcamp has truly changed my life for the better, and I cannot wait to apply everything I learned in class towards bettering myself & the planet.
+It's nothing short of amazing to look back at where I was at the beginning of the bootcamp (Feb 1st) & look down to see where I am now.
+Coding is now a part of me, of my blood & mind, and I will continue to push & perfect my new craft.
+Thank you General Assembly for everything!